Writer, analyst, podcaster, Spurs fan. Three out of four is not bad. If there is a data angle, I will find it.

 ---|---|---|---|---|---|---|

-Here we can see that predicting solely correct scores could be where the money is and with the strike rate being only 10.68% for ChatGPT at present or just over one in nin3, it is coming up short in terms of profitability.
+Here we can see that predicting solely correct scores could be where the money is and with the strike rate being 9.21% for ChatGPT, it is coming up short in terms of profits at the end of the season.

-The models have currently made 33 and 30 successful predictions (not always the exact same across the two samples) and the latest results are:
+The models have currently made 35 (ChatGPT) and 39 (Grok) successful predictions (not always the exact same across the two samples) and the final results are:

 Overall Results